-Traditionally EdmodoCon has been a full day, live-streamed event where educators from around the world gather at Edmodo Headquarters to speak on educational topics and share their Edmodo stories.
-In response to the global pandemic, Edmodo has adapted the format for EdmodoCon into an ongoing professional development video series: EdmodoCon Global High 5s.
+Traditionally EdmodoCon has been a full-day, live-streamed event where educators from around the world gather at Edmodo Headquarters to speak on educational topics and share their Edmodo stories.
+However, in response to the global pandemic, Edmodo has adapted the format for EdmodoCon into an ongoing professional development video series: EdmodoCon Global High 5s.

 Curious about previous EdmodoCons?
 I presented last year live in Miami!

 If you are interested in viewing recordings of Edmodo’s live-streamed EdmodoCon event, check out this playlist on YouTube: EdmodoCon 2019 is centered on helping you discover valuable new resources for social and emotional learning, digital citizenship, and student engagement.